tytydraco/yessleep/out/The_Yearwalker_Part_2.md

 In the blink of an eye, I saw the bulbous head of the creature, pulled back to reveal a massive skull the size of my torso.
 A cranium covered in void-black veins, pulsating with excitement.

-Jonathan Digman grabbed my arm and pulled; hard.
+John Digman grabbed my arm and pulled; hard.
 I thought he’d pull my arm straight out of the socket.
 Maybe the surprise of it all had the creature staggered, as it let go.
 It retreated, hundreds of little tendrils getting sucked back into the pipes.

-“Fucking *hell*,” Jonathan spat.
+“Fucking *hell*,” John spat.
 “When the fuck did he get out of his fucking washing machine?!”

 &#x200B;

 I leaned on him as he hurried to get me outside.
 I could see black goo running down my chest.
 I must’ve thrown up more than I thought.

-“That’s it,” Jonathan said.
+“That’s it,” John said.
 “You’re staying with me.
 Enough of this.”

 He helped me down the stairs, where I could see my landlord smoking in the hallway.
-Jonathan walked straight past her.
+John walked straight past her.

 “No time, Leah,” he said.
 “And keep your fucking brother away.”